LorenYan98/LY.github.io/_portfolio/2020-05-01-designproject.md

 <img src='/LY.github.io/images/dpdesign2.png' width='100%' height = '100%'>

 After defining all load cases and load combinations, the structural analysis indicated that the worst-case scenario is under the load combination of 1.1D+1.5L+0.45W.
-The cage structure was decomposed into seven groups.
-Central bearing trusses and horizontal trusses were made of W shape steel, and cross-bracing trusses were made of WT shape steel.
-The rest of the four groups were made of HSS shapes.
-In SAP2000, the setting for the Auto-Selection list ranges from W100x19 to W360x990 for the W section, L25x25x3 to L200x200x30 for the WT section, and HSS 32x32x3 to HSS 305x305x13 for the HSS section.
+The cage structure was decomposed into seven groups.In SAP2000, the setting for the Auto-Selection list ranges from
+* W100x19 to W360x990 for the W section,
+* L25x25x3 to L200x200x30 for the WT section, and
+* HSS 32x32x3 to HSS 305x305x13 for the HSS section.
 The software optimizes the structural behavior and prevents potential failures by selecting suitable truss sizes that can resist the worst-case scenario.
 The default design code is based on CSA S16-14.
 <img src='/LY.github.io/images/dpdesign3.png' width='100%' height = '100%'>